sls1005/FundamentalBrowser/README.md

 ![](screenshots/screenshot6.jpg)

 The support for `javascript:` scheme in this app is considered deprecated since Mar.
 2025, and now the recommended way to run code in this app is to use the 'Run' button.
-The execution of such code, even in the console mode, is never handled by this app, but by the framework or system.
-This app only implemented the logic to display the log messages.

 #### Generalized intent sender and activity launcher